 See more Indigenous arts of North America

-Browse objects from the Indigenous arts of North America collection in our online collection.
+Browse objects from the Indigenous arts of North America collection online.

 The strength of any museum collection is largely driven by the vision, savvy, and motivation of the department’s curatorial team.
 Here at the Denver Art Museum, our Native arts department has had the good fortune of being under the guidance of some very strong visionaries, who were leaders in their field.
 We are proud of our legacy and take this moment to acknowledge the past curators and influencers who started us on our path.